 If love is natural for you, then give your love to God, and everyone you know.
 Thank God for life.
 If your life has been devoid of love, come to where you can find it.
-Belief in God is hard if you have not known love, which is why the progressives are angry.
-It’s something mixed in with the mother’s milk.
+Belief in God is hard if you have not known love.

 Your capacity to learn and judge what is good and what is evil is the unique human gift.
 It is the unique human slavery.
 No other creature in the known universe has this capacity to see right and wrong and then to act in a way which is right or wrong.
 Judgment proves you are made in God’s likeness.148 Failing to learn and follow your judgment of right and wrong will make you a failure.
 God will look down on you for betraying yourself.
 You will look down on yourself.

 To be religious, to be a full person, you must make honesty your high priority.
 “You must have completely honest weights and completely honest measures so that you endure long on the land that the Lord your God is giving you.”149 When you act honestly, you can take pride in your actions.
 Being good is its own reward.
 Give yourself the dignity it wins.
 “I am an honest man and I am proud of my honesty.
 God is proud of my honesty.”
 This is the power an honest man gives himself.